share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-These Keto Snickerdoodles are soft keto cookies with a unique cinnamon flavor and only 1.4 grams of net carbs per cookie.
+These Keto Snickerdoodles are soft low-carb cookies with a unique cinnamon flavor and only 1.4 grams of net carbs per cookie.
+They are also egg-free, dairy-free, and paleo-friendly!

+Traditional Snickerdoodle cookies are small cookies with a cracked surface.
 They are typically crispy but some versions exist with a soft texture.
 They are very similar to sugar cookies, the main difference being the addition of cinnamon.

 Interestingly no one really knows why they are called Snickerdoodle.
 There are a few theories out there, but nothing is certain.
+Traditional Snickerdoodle cookies are not keto-friendly.
+Because they are made with sugar, all-purpose flour, and rolled in more regular sugar.

+This makes a single small traditional snickerdoodle cookie reach way over 10 grams of net carbs.
 To learn how to get all the taste of a Snickerdoodle Cookie without the carbs, keep reading!

-Great news, this recipe uses only a few simple ingredients:
+This cookie recipe uses only a few simple ingredients:

 • Almond flour – fine, not a coarse almond meal, or the cookies will have a gritty texture.
 Almond Flour is a great keto-friendly flour.